 - 0%, 15%, 33%: the different withholding tax rates applicable in case of dividends;

-- 28%, 33%, 45%: the withholding tax on interest payments made in case of resident companies; for non-resident companies the tax is 0% or 15%;
+- 28%, 33%, 39%, or 45% in some cases is the withholding tax on interest payments made in case of resident companies; for non-resident companies, the tax is 0% or 15%;

 - 15%: the standard rate of the goods and services tax; a reduced rate of 0% applies in some cases and other goods and services can be exempt altogether; GST registration is mandatory when the company has annual supplies made in NZ that exceed NZD 60,000.

 New Zealand does not impose a payroll tax, capital duty, transfer tax or stamp duty.
 There Is no net wealth tax and no inheritance or estate tax.

 The branch and the subsidiary in NZ are, in most cases, subject to audit requirements and both of these structures are required to file the annual return and/or file their accounts with the NZ Companies Office.

 Our accountants in New Zealand can give you details about the tax and reporting differences between branches and subsidiaries.
 Moreover, we provide complete accounting assistance for all types of companies registered in the country.
 We can help you with bookkeeping and preparing the company’s annual financial statements, but also with financial assessments and reports as needed.